Office of Professional Education & Assessment

 The Winkle College of Pharmacy is committed to the education and training of highly competent student pharmacists.
 The information provided here is for the public with measures of student performance as we work to achieve our mission and goals.

-Doctor of Pharmacy graduates must successfully pass the North American Boards of Pharmacy Licensure Examination (NAPLEX) to practice pharmacy in the United States.
-Our graduates consistently perform above the state and national averages on this examination.
+Doctor of Pharmacy graduates must successfully pass the North American Pharmacist Licensure Examination (NAPLEX) to practice pharmacy in the United States.
+Our graduates consistently perform above the national average on this examination.

 Student success at the Winkle College of Pharmacy is monitored continuously.
 Student who encounter academic difficulty are identified through "early detection" so that academic support and counseling can be provided in a timely manner.
 Tutoring services provide students with additional resources to assist with their performance, especially as they transition from pre-pharmacy to the professional program.
 The overall attrition (drop out) rate is less than 3% from our programs.